MoatLab/IODA-SOSP21-AE/README.md

 # Now, to run all experiments in batch: (this will take >10hours to finish, please wait patiently)
 $ run_bat_all

-# After it finishes, similar check all the raw latency logs under "sosp21-ae-rst" and use them for plotting
+# After it finishes, similarly check all the raw latency logs under "sosp21-ae-rst" and use them for plotting
 ```